 - Publik Coffee Roasters | Address: 975 S W. Temple, Salt Lake City, Utah

 Oh, by the way: there's tons of craft beer in SLC!
-Check out this guide to Salt Lake City breweries on Wayfaring Views.
+We've got a whole post all about the best breweries in Salt Lake City.
+Check it out:

 Where to Stay in Salt Lake City